QuraLYT/QuraLYT/README.md

 ## 👥 Who QuraLYT Is For

-QuraLYT is designed for the entire Ummah, including:
+QuraLYT is designed to be welcoming to the entire Ummah, across different ages, abilities, levels of experience, and backgrounds:

 - **Lifelong Muslims**, whether reading for the first time or the thousandth
-- **New Muslims**, with no assumptions, no confusion, and clear guidance from the very first screen
+- **New Muslims and those returning to Islam**, with no assumptions, no confusion, and clear guidance from the very first screen
-- **People returning to Islam**, who deserve a calm and welcoming re-entry point, not a confusing app
 - **Children learning with family**, in homes, mosques, and schools
-- **Elderly readers**, with larger text, simplified navigation, and enhanced readability
-- **Disabled users**, with forgiving touch targets and simplified interaction patterns
-- **Neurodivergent users**, with calm, predictable layouts and minimal distraction
-- **Anyone who has felt overwhelmed by existing Qur'an apps**, cluttered menus, ads, or unclear navigation were never meant to stand between a reader and the Qur'an
+- **Anyone who has felt overwhelmed by existing Qur'an apps**, cluttered menus, ads, and unclear navigation were never meant to stand between a reader and the Qur'an

 ---